 Despite the generally sympathetic stances toward Israel by the DA, PA, IFP, and FF+, these parties have adhered to the coalition agreements and have not seriously challenged the continuation of South Africa's ICJ case against Israel.
-The ANC ensured that these parties were excluded from decision-making on foreign relations, resisting the DA's bid for the foreign ministry during coalition negotiations.
-After the coalition agreement was finalized, the ANC's Secretary-General reaffirmed that South Africa would continue to "show solidarity with the people of Palestine."
-The new foreign minister, Ronald Lamola, reflects mainstream ANC views on Israel and has maintained frequent and harsh condemnations of Israel (see graph).
+The ANC ensured that these parties were excluded from decision-making on foreign relations, resisting the DA's bid for the foreign ministry during coalition negotiations.18 After the coalition agreement was finalized, the ANC's Secretary-General reaffirmed that South Africa would continue to "show solidarity with the people of Palestine."19 The new foreign minister, Ronald Lamola, reflects mainstream ANC views on Israel and has maintained frequent and harsh condemnations of Israel (see graph).
 The coalition agreement also requires all members to support budget proposals, including those funding the ICJ case.
-While the FF+ voted against this funding, all other coalition members recently voted in favor.
-On the coalition members recently voted in favor.
+While the FF+ voted against this funding, all other coalition members recently voted in favor.20